Opioids Drugs

 Opioids Overdose in Canada

-Opioids can severely affect the brain’s ability to control breathing, leading to the risk of fatal overdose in Canada.
+Opioids can severely affect the brain’s ability to control breathing, leading to the risk of fatal overdose in Alberta, Canada.
 Symptoms indicative of an opioid overdose include pinpoint pupils, unconsciousness, and respiratory difficulties.
 According to data, approximately 600,000 deaths worldwide in 2019 were attributed to drug use, with nearly 80% linked to this drugs.
 In Canada, the number of deaths due to drug overdoses reached 70,630 in 2019, with synthetic opioids involved in about half of these cases.

 The prevalence of opioids overdoses in Canada has escalated in recent years, partly due to the widespread availability of opioids for chronic pain management and the growing use of potent synthetic drugs on the illicit market.
 Fentanyl, a synthetic that is 50 to 100 times more potent than morphine, has resulted in a concerning rise in overdose fatalities.
 It has been frequently mixed with other substances by dealers, often without users’ knowledge.